 Bigger Fish To Fry Meaning

-The idiomatic phrase “bigger fish to fry” means that you have more pressing and important matters to attend to and that the current matter is trivial in comparison.
+The idiomatic expression “bigger fish to fry” means that you have more pressing and important matters to attend to and that the current matter is trivial in comparison.

 Origin of the idiom